jSoboil/jSoboil.github.io/rambles.md

 <img src="img/QQplot.png" width="600" height="380" />
 </p>

-In line with the current themes of my discussions I will continue discussion on transformation methods for random sampling in my next post, particularly on sums and mixtures methods for generating random variables.
+In line with the current themes of my discussions I will continue on transformation methods for random sampling in my next post, particularly sums and mixtures methods for random variables.

 Et voilà!